Focrult/Team-Profile-Generator/README.md

 7. OPTIONAL: To run this applications test files, run the following command -> npm run test

 # Usage
-As stated, the usage for this project is to enable any manager to create a professional Team Profile!
+The usage for this project is to enable any manager to create a professional Team Profile webpage!
+Enabling the manager quick access to their team members emails and Github profiles!

 # Walk Through Video
 This Video demostrates what the user would see and how to answer the following questions.